Society of Motor Manufacturers and Traders

 In 2018, it criticised the government for its plans to abolish grants for plug-in hybrids, which contain both a petrol or diesel engine and an electric motor.

-Hybrids have been criticised by campaigners because their emissions savings can be quickly wiped out by driving in petrol or diesel mode, while “extended-range” electric vehicles arguably offer the same benefits in terms of mileage.
+Hybrids have been criticised by campaigners because their emissions savings can be quickly negated by driving in petrol or diesel mode, while “extended-range” electric vehicles can arguably offer the same benefits in terms of mileage.

 The SMMT has publicly voiced support for electric vehicles, calling on the government to provide a “world-class package of incentives and infrastructure so the UK can be fit for an electrified future”.